danjoemybro/get_help/packages/get_help/README.md

 ```

 **IMPORTANT:**
-This widgets expects that you have already initialised your controller using a binding.
+This widget expects that you have already initialised your controller using a binding.
 If you are not using bindings or you don't need global controller creation, add the init method to your [GetBuilderView].

 You can also define the get builder to initialise local controllers by setting the [global] property to false, just the same as the [GetBuilder] widget.